alan-if/alan-bugs-testbed/README.md

 The [Alan] language is still in beta stage, it's therefore important for its development toward the first stable release to find and report any bugs encountered.

 Some bugs pop-up unexpectedly during adventures creation, and it's not always easy to isolate their cause.
 Ideally, the best way to inform Alan developers about a bug is to extrapolate it from its context by creating a minimal viable example of its manifestation.
-But sometimes this is not an easy task due the complexity of the contex.
+But sometimes this is not an easy task due the complexity of the context.

 Either way, this repository is the right place to publicly share examples of bugs.
 Publishing real code examples is much better than sending code examples pasted inside emails, and it grants Alan developers quicker access to the code.

 ## Submitting a Bug